 2015 UPDATE: A full 12 years later, a relative of Pate began insisting that I delete the above overview of his crimes – making vague, implausible claims that the court proceedings were somehow tainted (despite Pate’s guilty pleas).

 A typical wife beater uses twisted logic and half-truths to convince a few gullible supporters that he, too, is a victim.
-(Self-pitying criminals often truly believe their own feeble, delusional excuses – and oftentimes so do their friends and family.)
+Self-pitying criminals often truly believe their own feeble, delusional excuses – and oftentimes so do their friends and family.

-In response to my polite requests to verify the shabby excuses, the relative became increasingly angry and began hurling petty, juvenile insults at me while trying to minimize Pate’s crimes – blaming Pate's wife’s supposedly inadequate cooking and housekeeping, as well as her alleged nagging for causing him to beat her!
+In response to my polite requests to verify the shabby excuses, she became increasingly angry and began hurling petty, juvenile insults at me while trying to minimize Pate’s crimes – blaming Pate's wife’s supposedly inadequate cooking and housekeeping, as well as her alleged nagging for causing him to beat her!